 Driving while under the influence impairs a driver’s ability to drive safely.
 It also hinders a driver’s ability to react to potential dangers.
 Alcohol and drugs can also worsen other accident risk factors, such as driving weariness.

 Aggressive Driving Aggressive driving tendencies, such as following other vehicles too closely and making rapid turns, can result in collisions.
-Due to their size and weight, semis need considerable stopping distance.
+Due to their size and weight, semis need a considerable stopping distance.
 Too rapid a turn might cause an unstable cargo load to shift, leading the trailer to flip.

 Unsafe Lane Changes

 A collision may occur if a trucker switches lanes without giving sufficient time and space for safe maneuvering.

 Due to the size of the trailers they haul behind them, semis have expansive blind zones.
 Without a thorough check, a negligent truck driver may collide with a vehicle in a blind area.